A real agenda for working people: How to raise wages, protect workers’ rights, and fix our rigged economy

 Preserving and expanding the rules that support good jobs (high pay, benefits, decent work-family balance, and freedom from discrimination and wage theft) would create economically secure families and a fairer economy

-Donald Trump the campaigner pledged to “get rid of the regulations that are destroying us.”
+The Trump administration has engaged in an unprecedented attack on regulations.
 But many regulations help ensure that the economy creates good jobs in which American workers, who are increasing their productivity, get their fair share of economic growth.
 Other rules enable work-family balance by carving out protections for American workers from excessive or unscheduled corporate demands on their time.
 Policymakers should not be undercutting American families by destroying the regulations that support them.
 Instead, local, state, and federal lawmakers need to strengthen the regulatory safeguards that support good wages, help workers balance work and family needs, raise living standards, and ensure greater equity.
 And they need to fix an immigration system in which employers who exploit and underpay immigrant workers bring down wages for all workers.

 To support rising wages and work policymakers should: